aweghorst/README-Generator/README.md

   ## License:

-  This product is licensed under the None license.
+  This product has the following Licenses: None.

   ## Contributing: